Yandex Cloud

 Warning

-If you cannot connect to the host after you created it, check that the cluster security group is configured correctly for the host's subnet.
+If you cannot connect to the host you created, check that the cluster security group is configured correctly for the host subnet.

-Use the copy data schema option only if the schema is the same on all replica hosts of the cluster.
+Use the copy schema option only if the schema is the same across all replica hosts of the cluster.

-You can modify public access settings for every host in a Managed Service for ClickHouse® cluster.
+You can change public access settings for any host in a Managed Service for ClickHouse® cluster.

 Management console